 About The Good of the Hive

-Artist Matthew Willey is the founder of The Good of the Hive Initiative, and has committed to personally paint 50,000 honeybees – the number necessary for a healthy, thriving hive – in murals around the world.
-Through art and imagination, The Good of the Hive raises awareness about the current struggle and population decline of honeybees while celebrating their incredible behaviors.
+The Good of the Hive is an artistic initiative founded by Matthew Willey on a personal commitment to hand-paint 50,000 honeybees – the number necessary for a healthy, thriving hive - in murals around the world.
+Through art and imagination, The Good of the Hive raises awareness about the importance of honeybees and other pollinators while celebrating the beauty and power of human connection.

 The Good of the Hive Initiative begins with the struggle of the honeybees, but it also views the hive as a metaphor for communities of people.
 Honeybees within the hive ‘think’ collectively; their immune system is collective: the health of the individual is based on the health of the collective.
 Whether that community is an actual honeybee hive or a community of human artists, kids in a school, military veterans, gay people, women with cancer, marginalized people, skateboarders, or the American people as a whole, the health and success of the individual relies heavily on the connections within the group– and consequently between the groups within the greater society.

 Mural painting has been the base of his work throughout his career, but he also creates works on canvas, has written four screenplays and co-founded an educational company making Homer’s Odyssey and Greek mythology more accessible for teachers and students.
-His work has been featured in Veranda Magazine(cover), The Home & Garden Section of the New York Times, Interior Design Magazine and many other publications.
-He currently divides his time between New York City and Asheville, NC.
+His work has been featured in Veranda Magazine, The Home & Garden Section of the New York Times, Interior Design Magazine, The Huffington Post and many other publications and media channels.
+He currently lives in Asheville, NC when he is not at a mural site.

 To create art, multi-platform content and digital media engagement inspired by the powerful connection between honeybee hives and human societies.